-Dealings such as the disposal of assets with quick repurchase merely to realise capital gains, dealings for window-dressing or excessive dealing in the ETF's assets, i.e. churning, are not available:
+Dealings such as the disposal of assets with quick repurchase merely to realise capital gains, dealings for window-dressing or excessive dealing in the ETF's assets, i.e. churning, are not considered appropriate to the ETF.

 Paragraph 6.10(e): How would an index be regarded as "transparent"?